Tell me more ×

 1

-Finding pktstat is a little tricky for those who aren't running a Debian / Ubuntu box, but I have one found one decent pktstat source-code archive
+Finding pktstat is a little tricky for those who aren't running a Debian / Ubuntu box, but this is a decent pktstat source-code archive

 Use tcpview if you want the same kind of stats under windows